How to Pick the Right Phlebotomy Technician Training Classes

 Request Free Information on Phlebotomy Training Near You!

-Right out of the gate, not many people probably know what a phlebotomist or phlebotomy technician is.
-The short answer is a medical professional whose job is to draw blood.
+Right out of the gate, few people probably know what a phlebotomist or phlebotomy technician is.
+The short definition is a medical professional who draws blood from patients.
 We will provide more details later.
-So naturally anyone who decides to enter this profession must be OK around blood and needles.
-And if you are anxious in hospitals or other Westfield PA medical facilities, well this job may not be the best choice for you.
+So of course anyone who decides to enter this profession must be OK around needles and blood.
+And if you are anxious in hospitals or other West Chester PA medical facilities, well this job may not be right for you.
 And then there are the patients.
-Phlebotomists tend to work around nervous people who don’t like needles or having their blood drawn.
-And because many medical facilities are open around the clock, you may be expected to work weekends, evenings and even on holidays.
-But if you don’t mind working with the blood and needles, and if you enjoy helping people and are compassionate and very patient, this may be the right job for you.
+Phlebotomy Technicians routinely work around nervous people who hate needles or having a blood sample drawn.
+And because many medical facilities are open around the clock, you will probably be required to work weekends, nights and, you guessed it even on holidays.
+But if you can handle the hours and the needles and blood, and if you enjoy helping people and are compassionate and very patient, this may be the perfect profession for you.

 Phlebotomy Tech Work Description

 Where are Phlebotomy Techs Employed?

-Phlebotomist Education, Certification and Licensing
+Phlebotomist Education, Licensing and Certification

 - National Phlebotomy Association